When Is the Best Time to Find a Job?

 In September, people truly get back to work—both the hiring managers and the job seekers.
 With the first half of the year’s financials available and often a desire to use what’s been budgeted for the current years, managers are thinking in the fall about how to make new hires before the end of the year.

-As with January, those September hiring initiative may not get off the ground until fairly late in the month or actually the next month, October.
+As with January, those September hiring initiatives may not get off the ground until fairly late in the month or the next month, October.
 Much like April is the peak for jobs in the spring, October is the peak in the fall.
 But in October, managers are more keenly aware of the upcoming holiday slowdown.
 Not only do managers need to hire people before the holidays, but many will want to onboard them prior to the holiday season too, so the pressure is on.

 Traditional wisdom has been that between Thanksgiving and New Year’s, it’s practically pointless to job search.
 No one’s hiring!
 Alison Doyle, Job Search Expert, debunks that myth pointing out that “employers are still hiring and there may be less competition from other job seekers this time of year.”